Theos974/Neura-Assessment/README.md

 ## How I used AI

-Claude Code (claude-sonnet-4-6, VSCode extension) was used heavily throughout — which is exactly what the spec asks for.

-**Where it helped directly:**
+Claude Code (claude-sonnet-4-6, VSCode extension) was used **Where it helped directly:**

 - Scaffolded the Django project structure, models, and management command boilerplate in minutes